 Examples of Marital Waste

-The classic example of marital waste is money spent on an affair.
-If a spouse engages in an extramarital affair and spends marital assets on the affair, that is considered waste.
+A classic example of marital waste is money spent on an affair.
+If a spouse engages in an extramarital liaison and spends marital assets on the affair, that is considered waste.
 A spouse might buy their affair partner gifts, such as jewelry, plastic surgery, or real estate.
 They might pay for airfare to visit the person or to have the person visit them.
-Hotel rooms, meals, boat rentals, theater tickets, and other things used for the affair are categorized.
+Spending on hotel bookings, meals, boat rentals, and event tickets can also be considered marital waste.

-A study done in 2014 found that the average monthly cost of an affair was $444.
-An affair can be a tremendous expense when you increase that amount to account for inflation and take into account the position of a spouse in a certain income range.
-Spending marital assets on an affair is the epitome of spending for personal benefit.
+In 2014, a study found that the average monthly cost of an affair was $444.
+Consider inflation and the potential income range of an affluent New Yorker, and that amount can easily go up to five figures.
+Squandering marital assets on an affair is the epitome of spending for personal benefit.
 "Investing" funds in a business run by an affair partner can also be considered waste.

-Another example of marital waste occurs when a spouse plans to file for divorce and overspends to an excessive amount in anticipation of the divorce.
-Hitting Rodeo Drive, Tiffany's, or buying a new Rolls Royce in the weeks before filing a divorce petition is reckless spending for personal benefit.
+Another example of marital waste is when a spouse plans to file for divorce and overspends in anticipation of the end of the marriage.
+Hitting Rodeo Drive or buying a new Rolls Royce in the weeks before filing a divorce petition constitutes reckless spending for personal benefit.
 Another example would be withdrawing money from a marital account and using it to buy a home for one's sister, cousin, or best friend, without agreement from the other spouse.
-Gambling, prostitution, or drug use is a classic example of reckless marital waste.
+Gambling, using escort services, and buying drugs are among the most egregious examples of reckless marital waste.

 Purposely destroying marital assets so that your spouse can't receive them in the divorce or benefit from their value is also waste.
-Examples of this might include burning a valuable painting, destroying a room full of antiques in a rage, or throwing jewelry into the ocean.
+Examples of this might include burning a valuable painting, destroying a room full of antiques in a rage, abandoning a lucrative profession, or throwing jewelry into the ocean.

-Marital waste can be less obvious, though.
+Marital waste can also be more subtle.
 Selling a marital asset for a price below market value can amount to marital waste if it is intentional or provides some benefit to the accused spouse.
-Selling a piece of real estate to a person you have having an affair with at a value purposefully less than market value would qualify as marital waste.
+Selling real estate to a person you are having an affair with at a price below market value would also qualify as marital waste.

 What is Not Marital Waste

 It's important to note that hiding an asset is not the same as wasting it.
-Any hidden asset will be accounted for and included in the distribution of marital assets.
-Still, it won't be treated as an asset that was wasted, used up, or given away because once it has been identified, it can be accounted for.
+Any hidden asset the courts might discover will be included in the distribution of marital assets.
+It won't be treated as an asset that was wasted, used up, or given away because it can be accounted for once it has been identified.

 Determination of Marital Waste